huangsam/envoy-trial/README.md

 The Envoy proxy runs on external ports 9901 (for admin) and 10161 (for UDP).
-Whenever it receives UDP traffic, it forwards UDP traffic over to an internal port 161 for the associated Go listener.
-The listener is designed to process requests concurrently.
+Whenever it receives UDP traffic, it forwards UDP traffic over to an internal port 161 for the UDP server written in Go.
+The server is designed to process requests concurrently.

+Feel free to inspect the [envoy config](./envoy.yaml) and [udp code](./main.go) for more details.

 ## Getting started